 Duration: 24 weeks (October 1, 2018 – March 29, 2019), 37.5 hours/week

 Hours: Monday-Friday 9am to 5pm

-To apply, email a cover letter, resume, references, and a curatorial writing sample to email@example.com by 5pm on Friday, September 14, 2018.
+To apply, email a cover letter, resume, and three references, and a writing sample to email@example.com by 5pm on Friday, September 14, 2018.

-Oshawa, Ontario has a population of 157,000 and is located 45 minutes east of Toronto.
-It is known as Canada’s Motor City because it is home to General Motors Canada.
-Formerly an industrial city, downtown Oshawa has transformed with the growing presence of University of Ontario Institute of Technology (UOIT) and a renewed focus on the city’s arts and cultural resources.
-For more information on local cultural attractions please visit www.canadianautomotivemuseum.com/visit-oshawa/ and www.durhamtourism.ca.
+Oshawa, Ontario has a population of 157,000 and is located 45 minutes east of downtown Toronto.
+It is known as Canada’s Motor City because it is home to General Motors of Canada.
+The Canadian Automotive Museum is accessible by public transportation through GO Transit and Durham Regional Transit.
+For more information please visit www.canadianautomotivemuseum.com.

 Page updated June 18, 2018